manuel-serrano/icfp2024-sudoku/README.md

 The file `board9x9.mjs` exports some Sudoku problems.
-Each problem is a JavaScript string of 9 lines or 9 columns.
+Each problem is a JavaScript string of 9 lines and 9 columns.
 Each character is either a digit between 1 and 9 or the character `.`. https://sudoku.com/ is a large Sudoku database where many puzzle of different difficulties can be found.